-Throughout his tenure as an entertainment lawyer, Jody has actively counseled his clients in nearly every type of legal matter spanning the spectrum of the industry: television (including a special focus on reality television and Canadian and international co-productions), digital media outlets, publishing, live stage, live action and animated programming and graphic novels.
+Throughout his tenure as an entertainment lawyer, Jody has actively counseled his clients in nearly every type of legal matter spanning the spectrum of the industry: scripted and unscripted television (including a special focus on Canadian and other international co-productions), animation, digital platforms and production, motion pictures, publishing and live stage.

-Jody also facilitates licensing, branding and merchandising deals on behalf of a wide range of clients – including marquee performers, visual artists, animators, comic book creators, video game publishers and universities – to help them monetize their brands.
-Some of his well-known clients include PB&J Television, Michael Levitt Productions, The Mighty Networks, Six Point Harness, 310 Entertainment, Titmouse Animation, Man of Action (creators of Ben 10), leading comic book writer Mark Waid, Fine Brothers, Thunderbird Films, Sphere Media, Clay Newbill, Sara Rea and Liquid Theory.
+Jody also facilitates licensing, branding and merchandising deals on behalf of a wide range of clients – including marquee performers, influencers, graphic novelists, video game publishers and universities – to help them monetize their brands.

 Before Fox Rothschild